-The Group identifies SICR and classifies non-defaulted exposures into Stage 2, which fulfil at least one of the following conditions:
+The Group identifies SICR and classifies non-defaulted exposures into 'Stage 2', which fulfil at least one of the following conditions:

-- the exposure is considered forborne; - the credit quality of any other exposure(s) of the same customer is/are not considered 'regular' (except where otherwise stated in the Group's Credit Policy for example, cash covered facilities); and - the borrower's internal rating grade is not considered 'performing', as defined in note 2.3.8.
+- the exposure is considered forborne; - the credit quality of any other exposure(s) of the same customer is/are not considered 'regular' (except where otherwise stated in the Group's Credit Policy e.g. cash covered facilities); and - the borrower's internal rating grade is not considered 'performing', as defined in note 2.3.8.